Logo

 Understanding the whole iconography as much as possible and how the wall paintings space was logically planned would have helped to carry out the reconstructions of the missing parts of the pictorial cycle at their best.

-More than half of the wall paintings are lost and there is no record of what there was and how was it painted, which made the reconstruction a real challenge.
+More than half of the wall paintings are lost and there is no record of what there was and how it was painted, which made the reconstruction a real challenge.
 All the reconstructions had to be based on what was left and from the few articles written from Tibetologists and Art Historians.

-Thanks to three nearly complete original sections of Thupchen wall paintings, two in the east and one in the west wall, it was possible to surmise how the XV century murals were organised.
+Thanks to three nearly complete original sections of Tubchen wall paintings, two in the east and one in the west wall, it was possible to surmise how the XV century murals were organised.
 The space was divided following 6 horizontal modules, or registers if you prefer, as shown in the following picture and described below, running all along the four walls.

 The main idea was to use the original XV century paintings as a source for reproducing in life-size scale all the missing parts of main deities, figures and decorative patterns.
 To avoid that the new paintings were just a repetitive copy of the original murals, some decorative patterns and fillers, such as flowers and atlases were copied from monasteries built all over the Himalaya around the same period as Thupchen and belonging to the same Tibetan Buddhist sect, in this case the Shakya.